raymondkeogh/doggystyle/README.md

 - iPad 10.2
 - Dell Optiplex 7480.

-Until this point in the testing process I had been limited by the resolution of my computer screens and so created a custom screen size of 1900x1080 in DevTools to assess the website on even larger screens.
+Until this point in the testing process I had been limited by the resolution of my computer screens available to me and so created a custom screen size of 1900x1080 in DevTools which mimics larger resolutions to assess the website on even larger screens.
 This revealed I had a lot of work to do on big screen compatibility which can be seen in commits starting on 25/11/20 detailing the changes made to create a more visually appealing site for higher pixel users.

 **W3 HTML Validation** was done via [https://validator.w3.org/](https://validator.w3.org/).